ertagh/teamspeak3-server-arm/Readme.md

 If you made an update, but the new version doesn't work or you just want to go back to the old one, just put an empty file called "recover" inside the "save"-folder and restart the container.</br>
 You can run the "recover.sh" inside the container as well, it'll do the same.

-### Update from older container:

-With the new version, many has changed within the container.
-So, if you are using an older version of this container, you may want to check the following points:
-- logs folder is now within the saved folder: you don't need the seperate folder for the logs outside of the saved folder
-- additional environment variables: check the table above
-- entrypoint.sh has been heavily revised

 </br>
 </br>